Things to do in Brest, Belarus: A travel guide to the Hero City

 The city center: the beautiful Sovetskaya street.

 For a compact city, Brest has an adequate number of hotels.
 While you should not expect something very fancy, the truth is that you can find options for every budget.
-In general, most hotels are cheap, but there’s one that stands out.
+Generally, most hotels are affordable, but there’s one that stands out.
 Below you will see where I decided to stay, and I’ll also share the best alternative for your accommodation in Brest.

 Where I stayed in Brest

 So, I stayed at the Molodezhnaya Hotel, which was one strange place.
-It’s not that I regret staying there, but I can’t recommend it passionately either.
-Yes, it was clean and centrally located, but other than that, it was nothing to remember.
-It’s a small hotel, and it feels in decay.
+It’s not that I regret staying there, but I also can’t recommend it passionately.
+Yes, it was clean and centrally located, but other than that, it was nothing to write home about.
+It’s a small hotel, and it feels as though it’s in decay.
 That said, if you arrive with a mindset of relaxing and enjoying, it’ll probably disappoint you.

-On the other hand, if you’re on a tight budget, you can consider it: a room will cost you less than 30 euros per night here.
-In addition, you can have breakfast (served at Chemodan cafe) for an extra 3 euros.
+On the other hand, if you’re on a tight budget, consider this: a room will cost you less than 30 euros per night here.
+Additionally, you can enjoy breakfast (served at Chemodan Cafe) for an extra 3 euros.

 The best hotel in Brest, Belarus

 Since booking a hotel will be the main expense in the city, I would strongly recommend the Hermitage Hotel.
 It’s a hotel that really stands out, and a night there will cost you approximately 70 euros.
-The elegant 4-star Hermitage is situated in the city’s heart, it has a spa, and breakfast is included.
+The elegant 4-star Hermitage is situated in the heart of the city, offering a spa and breakfast included.
 Plus, it has a fantastic restaurant.
 So look no further if you want European standards in quality and safety.

-For all other accommodation options in Brest, please see here, or use the interactive map below.
+For all other accommodation options in Brest, please see here.

 Where to eat in Brest